-The maximum infiltration rate from the sump into sands and gravels will be controlled by the in-situ permeability of 1 x $10^{-4}$ m/s (lower range permeability selected - see Section 1.3.2).
+The maximum infiltration rate from the sump into sands and gravels will be controlled by the in-situ hydraulic conductivity of 1×10^{-4} m/s (lower end of the measured range of hydraulic conductivity was selected - see Section 1.3.2).
 The time taken for the inflow hydrograph from the design rainfall event into the sump to half drain is less than 24 hours.
 Therefore, the system has half drained within a day and thus provides some residual capacity in case there is another rainfall event the next day.

-A standard sump outline design has been derived for all three sumps and a summary of the proposed sump dimensions is presented in Table 4 below.
+A standard sump outline design has been derived for all three sumps and a summary of the proposed sump dimensions is presented in Table 4.